Hello there!

 Gotta Test It Out!!!

-Nysha (@cloudsalad) was given all the materials, tools and the "secret recipe" to create the composition all by herself.
+Nysha (@cloudsalad) was provided with all the materials, tools, and the "secret recipe" to create the composition entirely on her own.

-From this testing, we have also realised that the ringing would typically last for 10 minutes.
+Through this testing, we discovered that the buzzing typically lasts for 10 minutes.
 As users are not able to remove the pin when the circuit is closed, there is a need to pivot the use.

 Step 07: